laitanawe/intro-to-bash/setup.md

 ## Install software
 For a Windows computer, download and install <a href="https://mobaxterm.mobatek.net/download.html">MobaXterm</a>.

 For a Mac computer running macOS, the default Unix Shell is Bash.

-For a Linux computer, the default Unix Shell is likely Bash.
+For a Linux computer, the default Unix Shell is usually Bash.

-If you do not already have the shell software installed, you may need to [download and install][install_shell] it.
+If you do not already have the shell software installed or do not use any of the operating systems above, you may need to [download and install][install_shell] it.

 ## Open a new shell